-- D. The early church debated the canonicity of James (especially the Western Church) until it was universally recognized following the third Council of Carthage in AD 397 (Hiebert, 3:33). - 1.
-Early external evidence is inconsistent concerning the authority of the Epistle.
-Origen, the first to mention the book, clearly recognized James as Scripture and the work is quoted or alluded to by Clement (ca. 30-100), Hermas (ca. 110-140), and Irenaeus (ca. 140-203).
-However, the writing is omitted in the following canons: Muratorian, Marcion, Syriac and African.
-Eusebius lists it in his disputed books (Antilegomena) but cites the work as genuine and claims that it had "been publicly used with the rest in most of the churches" (Guthrie, 737). - 2.
-Several reasons existed for this hesitancy to accept James as authentic (Hiebert, 3:32): - a) The Epistle remained unknown to many early churches, having been written from Jerusalem to Jews of the East Dispersion without as wide an appeal as Paul's epistles (Guthrie, 739). - b) The authorship was debated as to whether the author was an apostle or not. - c) It seemed to contradict Paul's teaching.
+- D. The early church debated the canonicity of James (especially the Western Church) until it was universally recognized following the third Council of Carthage in AD 397 (Hiebert, 3:33). - Early external evidence varies on the authority of the Epistle.
+Origen, the first to mention the letter, clearly recognized James as Scripture, and the work is quoted or alluded to by Clement (ca. 30-100), Hermas (ca. 110-140), and Irenaeus (ca. 140-203).
+However, the following canons omit the writing: Muratorian, Marcion, Syriac, and African.
+Eusebius lists it in his disputed books (Antilegomena) but cites the work as genuine and claims that it had "been publicly used with the rest in most of the churches" (Guthrie, 737).

-3. Conclusion: Although historically the epistle was in question, this arose primarily from uncertainty of its author, not of its authenticity (Hiebert, 3:36).
-Both internal and external evidence uphold the fourth century decision to regard James as a genuine apostolic epistle worthy of its place in the New Testament canon.
+- 2. Several reasons existed for this hesitancy to accept James as authentic (Hiebert, 3:32): - a) The Epistle remained unknown to many early churches, having been written from Jerusalem to Jews of the East Dispersion without as broad an appeal as Paul's epistles (Guthrie, 739). - b) Some believers debated whether the author was an apostle. - c) It seemed to contradict Paul's teaching. - 3.
+Conclusion: Although historically the epistle was in question, this arose primarily from the uncertainty of its author, not of its authenticity (Hiebert, 3:36).
+Both internal and external evidence uphold the fourth-century decision to regard James as a genuine apostolic epistle worthy of its place in the New Testament canon.